Zombies!!!: 20th anniversary edition

 Only the Zombies!!! core set has been refreshed with the 20th anniversary edition.
 It includes thicker map tiles, 3D hearts and bullets, 36 dice cards with custom sleeves, and a 3D helicopter.

 Soundtrack

 In April 2016, Twilight Creations announced that it was teaming up with the gothic horror instrumental group, Midnight Syndicate to create the first official soundtrack to the Zombies!!! game.
 Midnight Syndicate's previous tabletop game soundtracks included the 2003 official role-playing game soundtrack to Dungeons & Dragons.
 The soundtrack was released in September 2016 and was nominated for Best Gaming Accessory at the 2017 ENnie Awards.

 Paraphernalia

 Bag O–A line of figurine expansions that includes the Bag O' Zombies, Babes, Dogs and Clowns.
 Glow-in-the-dark versions for each aforementioned Bag O' are also available.
 Bag O' sets contain 100 figures each, except for the clowns which are 50 per bag.

 Video game

-Twilight Creations published a video game adaptation of the board game with developer Babaroga (game company) for Windows Phone 7 and Windows 8.
+Twilight Creations published a video game adaptation of the board game with developer Babaroga for Windows Phone 7 and Windows 8.